 Surprised, confused, and terrified, Agnieszka was unprepared to be the chosen one, but once in the tower, she is even more surprised at the real reason she was picked out by the Dragon.
-The Dragon teaches Agnieszka things about herself that she wasn’t even aware of, and in the process also learns the dark secrets surrounding her home and the Wood.
+The Dragon teaches Agnieszka things about herself that she wasn’t even aware of.
+In the process, Agnieszka also learns about the dark secrets surrounding her home and the Wood.

-Though published in May 2015 and made several popular “best book of the year” list, including NPR’s, I only heard about Uprooted last week in an article about good standalone fantasy novels.
+Though published in May 2015 and included in several popular “best book of the year” list, including one made by the NPR, I only heard about Uprooted last week in an article about good standalone fantasy novels.
 Uprooted incorporates Polish folktales from the author’s childhood, and though it’s a story about love, magic, friendship, and loyalty, it’s also a dark tale about betrayal, vengeance, and hate.
-Despite its heavier themes, gruesome violence and horrific imagery, Uprooted is a light read compared to other fantasy novels; not as serious as Game of Thrones, though not as juvenile as The Hunger Games.
-Though I’ve read a couple of reviews calling it YA, I think it’s really intended for more mature readers.
+Despite its heavy themes, gruesome violence, and horrific imagery, Uprooted is a light read compared with other fantasy novels.
+It is not as serious as Game of Thrones but not as juvenile as The Hunger Games.
+Though I’ve read a couple of reviews calling it YA, I think it’s really intended for mature readers.

 The novel, however interesting, is not without its flaws.
-Its plot, to me is too convoluted, with several different storylines, a few of which the novel would have been better off without.
-The plot shifts from one focus to another, leading readers in different directions, only to return to the main story, in the end.
-The author included elements which did not strengthen the novel, and oftentimes failed to elaborate on or explain the more important parts of her story.
+To me, its plot is too convoluted, with several different storylines, a few of which the novel would have been better off without.
+The plot shifts from one focus to another, leading readers in different directions only to return to the main story in the end.
+The author included elements that did not strengthen the novel and oftentimes failed to elaborate on the important parts of her story.
 Being a standalone novel, and not a very long one at that, I just felt that there were too many things going on in the plot, and the story took a roundabout way of getting to the important point of the story.

-The characters in Uprooted are nothing special either; the two main characters, your typical young woman, Agnieszka who doesn’t think herself beautiful or talented, and is surprised at every turn of what she can actually accomplish, and a gruff, high and mighty, all-powerful wizard, who makes no efforts to be nice to Agnieszka, insults her at every opportunity, and constantly shows his irritation at her presence – basically a big jerk.
-The other characters are no better; mostly one-dimensional and not really fleshed out.
+The characters in Uprooted are nothing special either: Agnieszka, the typical young woman who doesn’t think herself beautiful or talented is surprised at every turn of what she can actually accomplish, and the gruff, high and mighty, and all-powerful wizard, who makes no efforts to be nice to Agnieszka, insults her at every opportunity, and constantly shows his irritation at her presence – basically a big jerk.
+The other characters are no better; mostly one dimensional and not really fleshed out.

-Despite its shortcomings, Uprooted is a captivating story that shows a different, unique take on magic, and presents love in all its bittersweet forms and complexities.
+Despite its shortcomings, Uprooted is a captivating story that shows a unique take on magic and presents love in all its bittersweet forms and complexities.
 I also must admit that I really enjoyed reading this novel.
-It’s uncomplicated, it’s simple (despite the convoluted story line.
+It’s uncomplicated and simple (despite the convoluted story line.
 I know…I can’t explain, you just have to read it!), and the story just carries you through its make-believe world.
-It could be all the bad or depressing novels I’ve been reading lately, but I found myself hooked to this novel from the start; I wanted to finish it quickly, yet didn’t want it to ever end.
-From the day I started it, it has kept me up reading way past the recommended hours for someone who has to wake up early the next morning and take care of an energetic toddler all day.
-The last time that happened was when I was reading The Count of Monte Cristo, last September.
+It could be all the bad or depressing novels I’ve been reading lately, but I found myself hooked to this novel from the start; I wanted to finish it quickly yet didn’t want it to ever end.

-There’s really nothing like a good fantasy novel to let you escape from your mundane reality, or from boring all-too-serious novels.
-Every once in a while, it’s good to read something different and refreshing, to uplift your reading spirit and take you out of your reading slump.
+There’s really nothing like a good fantasy novel to escape from mundane reality or boring all-too-serious novels.
+Every once in a while, it’s good to read something different and refreshing to uplift your reading spirit and take you out of your reading slump.